PhilRW/reviews/content/posts/2024-03-08/index.md

 ## Conclusion

 In summary, they work flawlessly with Apple products and are about as good as bluetooth earbuds can be.
 I keep them on me at (almost) all times.
 I would not buy these exact ones again only because I would want the [newer ones]({{<amazon "B0CHWRXH8B">}}) instead; they're probably even better (more "Apple").
-If I were not an Apple user, I probably wouldn't buy them because they're not a primary product.
+If I were not an Apple user, I wouldn't buy them because they're not a primary product.
 They're an accessory in the Apple ecosystem.
 A taste to keep ya hooked.
 Accessorize me, baby!